The Poisson problem with complex numbers#

 As in Solving the Poisson equation we want to express our partial differential equation as a weak formulation.

-We start by defining our discrete function space \(V_h\), such that \(u_h\in V_h\) and \(u_h = \sum_{i=1}^N c_i \phi_i(x, y)\) where \(\phi_i\) are real valued global basis functions of our space \(V_h\), \(c_i \in \mathcal{C}\) are the complex valued degrees of freedom.
+We start by defining our discrete function space \(V_h\), such that \(u_h\in V_h\) and \(u_h = \sum_{i=1}^N c_i \phi_i(x, y)\) where \(\phi_i\) are real valued global basis functions of our space \(V_h\), and \(c_i \in \mathcal{C}\) are the complex valued degrees of freedom.

 Next, we choose a test function \(v\in \hat V_h\) where \(\hat V_h\subset V_h\) such that \(v\vert_{\partial\Omega}=0\), as done in the first tutorial.
 We now need to define our inner product space.
-We choose the \(L^2\) inner product spaces, which is a sesquilinear 2-form, Meaning that \(\langle u, v\rangle\) is a map from \(V_h\times V_h\mapsto K\), and \(\langle u, v \rangle = \int_\Omega u \cdot \bar v ~\mathrm{d} x\).
+We choose the \(L^2\) inner product spaces, which is a sesquilinear 2-form, meaning that \(\langle u, v\rangle\) is a map from \(V_h\times V_h\mapsto K\), and \(\langle u, v \rangle = \int_\Omega u \cdot \bar v ~\mathrm{d} x\).
 As it is sesquilinear, we have the following properties:

 We can now use this inner product space to do integration by parts

-\[\int_\Omega \nabla u_h \cdot \nabla \overline{v}~ \mathrm{dx} = \int_{\Omega} f \cdot \overline{v} ~\mathrm{d} s \qquad \forall v \in \hat{V}_h.\]
+\[ \int_\Omega \nabla u_h \cdot \nabla \overline{v}~\mathrm{dx} = \int_{\Omega} f \cdot \overline{v} ~\mathrm{d} s \qquad \forall v \in \hat{V}_h. \]

 Installation of FEniCSx with complex number support#